fangq/brain2mesh/README.md

 If you use Brain2Mesh or Brain Mesh Library in your publications, the authors of this toolbox greatly appreciate if you can cite the below paper

-* Anh Phong Tran†, Shijie Yan†, Qianqian Fang*, (2020) "Improving model-based fNIRS analysis using mesh-based anatomical and light-transport models," Neurophotonics, in press, pre-print: https://www.biorxiv.org/content/10.1101/2020.02.07.939447v1
+* Anh Phong Tran†, Shijie Yan†, Qianqian Fang*, (2020) "Improving model-based fNIRS analysis using mesh-based anatomical and light-transport models," Neurophotonics, 7(1), 015008, URL: http://dx.doi.org/10.1117/1.NPh.7.1.015008

 ## Acknowledgement